Of the thousand eyes, one nodalex caught Gnomon’s attention. Idle and unproductive, it sat on the dry sand stacking pebbles into piles.

 Gnomon looked at the screen, surprised to see the mess full of healthy nodalex.
-Instinctively, Gnomon attempted to see through their eyes, read their memories, feel their emotions.
+Instinctively, Gnomon attempted to see through their eyes, read their memories, and feel their emotions.

 They were cut off from Gnomon, severed from mind and body.

 Damned shapeshifter.
-Singular, for Gnomon understood how such swarm-like metamicrobes work.
+Singular, for Gnomon, understood how such swarm-like metamicrobes work.
 A new, amplified fear struck Gnomon upon spotting the golden residue on the floor of the mess.
 Looking at the surviving nodalex in the hub, Gnomon wondered which of these were alien reproductions.